 A diversified financial services firm, Next Financial Group is a full-service broker-dealer registered with the Financial Industry Regulatory Authority, Inc. and an investment advisor registered with the U.S. Securities and Exchange Commission (SEC).
 Additionally, it’s a licensed insurance agency in all 50 states.
 The firm partners with financial advisors across the U.S., with their services being available to their clients.

-Next Financial Group is headquartered in Houston with 25 affiliate offices across the country.
-The team of 451 investment advisory representatives (IARs), many of whom are broker representatives and insurance agents, oversees more than $1.65 billion in assets.
+Next Financial Group is headquartered in Houston with many affiliate offices across the country.
+The team of hundreds of investment advisory representatives (IARs) at the firm, many of whom are broker-dealer representatives and insurance agents, oversees billions of dollars in assets.

 Next Financial Group Background

 Next Financial was founded in 1999.
 It’s a wholly owned subsidiary of Next Financial Holdings, Inc., which is, in turn, an indirect wholly-owned subsidiary of Atria Wealth Solutions, Inc. Four employees and two board directors have small stakes.

 One of the employees who have is a stakeholder is president Barry Knight, who has led the company since 2006.
 Before coming to Next Financial, Knight was a senior vice president and director of sales development at Pioneer Investments.

 Next Financial Group Client Types and Minimum Account Sizes

 Minimums vary, depending on the program and IAR.
 Generally, they range from $5,000 to $100,000, though they can be negotiated or waived at the firm’s discretion.

 Next Financial offers investment programs and advisory services.
 It also provides brokerage services and insurance products.